Bored Panda works better on our iPhone app

 ADVERTISEMENT

-A controlling father used the sinister overtones of the Alsehli sisters’ case to make death threats to his daughter
+A controlling father used the sinister overtones of the Alsehli sisters’ case to make death threats against his daughter

 Image credits: Edited by Bored Panda (Not the actual photo)

 The victim was born into a privileged family in the Saudi capital city of Jeddah.
-Her parents had separated while she was at school but her father retained a key to the family home and came and went as he pleased, as per the British tabloid.
+Her parents separated while she was at school, but her father retained a key to the family home and came and went as he pleased, as per the British tabloid.

 The asylum seeker also risked becoming the victim of an “honor killing” at the hands of her husband, father, and other male relatives once they learned that she had been sexually assaulted, The Mail reported.

-The rape survivor reportedly gave sworn testimony before the tribunal that her father had been violent and controlling towards her and her sisters all their lives.
+The rape survivor reportedly gave sworn testimony before the tribunal that her father had been violent and controlling toward her and her sisters all their lives.

 ADVERTISEMENT